-All 6th, 7th, and 8th grade students who have made sufficient progress in their playing may participate in this level, which develops their ability play more complex music within a larger ensemble.
+All 6th, 7th, and 8th grade students who have made sufficient progress in their playing may participate in this level, which develops their ability to play more complex music within a larger ensemble.
 Performance opportunities are provided throughout the year at various chapel services and two scheduled concerts.
-Students in this program will be expected to practice 30-40 minutes per day.
+Students in this program will be expected to practice between thirty and forty minutes per day.